Dionne Warwick: Early stardom (1962–1965)

-Warwick weathered the British Invasion better than most American artists.
-Her biggest UK hits were "Walk On By" and "Do You Know the Way to San Jose?"
-In the UK, a number of Bacharach-David-Warwick songs were recorded by British singers Cilla Black, Sandie Shaw and Dusty Springfield, most notably Black's "Anyone Who Had a Heart", which went to No. 1 in the UK.
+Warwick's success in the United Kingdom was modest as most of her songs were covered by British singers Cilla Black, Sandie Shaw and Dusty Springfield.
+The most notable cover of Warwick's that became a hit cover was Black's "Anyone Who Had a Heart", which went to No. 1 in the UK.
 This upset Warwick, who described feeling insulted when told that in the UK, record company executives wanted her songs recorded by someone else.
 Warwick met Cilla Black while on tour in Britain.
 She recalled what she said to Black: "I told her that 'You're My World' would be my next single in the States.
 I honestly believe that if I'd sneezed on my next record, then Cilla would have sneezed on hers too.
 There was no imagination in her recording."
 Warwick later covered two of Cilla's songs – "You're My World" appeared on Dionne Warwick in Valley of the Dolls, released in 1968 and on the soundtrack to Alfie.

-Warwick was named the Bestselling Female Vocalist in the Cash Box Magazine poll in 1964, with six chart hits in that year.
-Cash Box named her the Top Female Vocalist in 1969, 1970 and 1971.
-In the 1967 Cash Box poll, she was second to Petula Clark, and in 1968's poll second to Aretha Franklin.
-Playboys influential Music Poll of 1970 named her the Top Female Vocalist.
-In 1969, Harvard's Hasty Pudding Society named her Woman of the Year.
+Throughout 1964 alone, Warwick charted six hits on the Cash Box Top 100 Singles chart, resulting in Warwick being named the Bestselling Female Vocalist of 1964 in its year-end poll.

-In Times cover article of May 21, 1965, entitled "Rock 'n' Roll: The Sound of the Sixties", Warwick's sound was described as:
+In Times cover article of May 21, 1965, titled "Rock 'n' Roll: The Sound of the Sixties", Warwick's sound was described as:

 Swinging World.
 Scholarly articles probe the relationship between the Beatles and the nouvelle vague films of Jean-Luc Godard, discuss "the brio and elegance" of Dionne Warwick's singing style as a 'pleasurable but complex' event to be 'experienced without condescension.'
 In chic circles, anyone damning rock 'n' roll is labeled not only square but uncultured.
 For inspirational purposes, such hip artists as Robert Rauschenberg, Larry Rivers and Andy Warhol occasionally paint while listening to rock 'n' roll music.
 Explains Warhol: "It makes me mindless, and I paint better."
 After gallery openings in Manhattan, the black-tie gatherings often adjourn to a discothèque.